ExitValue.ai

 ESG Transition Pressure on Multiples

-The honest reality: ESG pressure on capital flowing into oil and gas services has structurally compressed multiples 1-2x EBITDA versus the 2010-2014 era.
+The honest reality: ESG pressure on capital flowing into oil and gas services has structurally compressed multiples platform-tier earnings multiples versus the 2010-2014 era.
 A clean services business that would have cleared 8x in 2013 clears 6x today.
 Most of this compression is permanent — the LP base for energy PE has shrunk, and the bank financing environment has tightened.

 The exception: services companies with a credible "energy transition" angle (CCUS-adjacent, methane mitigation, water recycling, hydrogen-ready compression) command meaningful premiums because they're fundable by both traditional energy PE and the emerging climate funds.